cose-wg/cose-spec/draft-schaad-cose.md

 ~~~~

 The top level of each of the COSE message structures are encoded as arrays.
-We use an integer to distingish bettwen the different security message types.
+We use an integer to distinguish between the different security message types.
 By looking at the integer in the first element, one can determine which security message is
 being used and thus what the syntax is for the rest of the elements in the array.